Blog-article-banner

 If you feel that a secured credit card is not the right option for you, there are other ways to establish your creditworthiness.
 Some of the alternatives to secured credit cards are:

-• Secured loans, in which you put up collateral such as cash or investments.
+• Secured loans, which you put up collateral such as cash or investments.

 • Credit builder loans, which you pay back monthly to the reporting agencies.